autoplot/documentation/javadoc/org/das2/datum/LinearDomainDivider.md

+# org.das2.datum.LinearDomainDivider

-# org.das2.datum.LinearDomainDividerA <code>DomainDivider</code> to divide a linear data range into equal segments.
+A <code>DomainDivider</code> to divide a linear data range into equal segments.
  Within a given order of magnitude, this divider will work in increments of one, two, or five.

 ***
 <a name="boundaries"></a>
 # boundaries